reveal/revealjs.com/src/api/presentation-size.md

 });
 ```

-That will make your slides cover 100% of the available page width and height.
+That will make your slides cover 100% of the available page width and height and leave the responsive styling to you.